stefaceriani/chromashift/.github/ISSUE_TEMPLATE/feature_request.md

 ## ✒️ Why it's useful
 Explain the value.

+## 🖼️ Mockup / reference (optional)
+Screenshot, sketch, or link to something similar elsewhere.

-## ⚖️ Alternatives considered
+## ⚖️ Alternatives considered (optional)

-Optional.
+## ✅ Checklist
+- [ ] I searched existing issues to avoid duplicates
+- [ ] I'm using the latest version of ChromaShift